Kantha (film): Production

+Soundtrack

+The soundtrack of the film was composed by Shakthi R. Selva.

+Release

 In March 2012, a City Civil Court suspended the release of the film after a dispute arose of money transaction between the producer and a financier.
 Petitioner Mohan Kumar, the financier had lent Rs.
 25 lakh to assist the producer, Pazhanivel, in the production of the film with a promise that the money should be paid within the stipulated time mentioned in the agreement.
 But, the producers did not pay the amount in cash instead they produced two cheque leaves to the financier that bounced at the bank for lack of funds in the account.
 As Mohan Kumar could not get the amount from the producers, he approached the court to stop the film release until the producers pay him the amount.
 The film faced further troubles when actor Karan complained of non-payment of his salary and when Babu Vishwanath walked out of the film to direct another venture titled Theradi Veethi.
 The film was later released in March 2013 on a small scale, almost five years after production had begun.

+Critical reception

+A critic from Dinamalar wrote that half of the film is attitude and asked the audience what the other half of the film is.
+A critic from Kumudam called the film okay.
+Kungumam wrote that the director has chosen Thanjavur as the setting for the story.
+The critic added Karan fits the role of a hot-tempered young man, and the love between him and Mithra is full of excitement, adding that if this same flavor had been sprinkled throughout the film, Kantha would have been even more impressive."